 Our mission is simple: to provide you with the best study abroad program possible—which includes the highest quality academic and cultural experiences.

-You enroll in 15–19 credit hours per semester, and all courses are worth 3 credits unless otherwise specified.
+You enroll in 15–19 credits per semester, and all courses are worth 3 credits unless otherwise specified.
 Credits awarded for supplementary university courses vary.

-You create your own academic experience by selecting from the following required and optional program components:
+Create your own academic experience by selecting from the following program components:

 *IES Abroad strongly discourages students from doing both an internship or service learning placement and an outside course, as these both require a time commitment that is very difficult to schedule.
 If you wish to do both, please understand that, if you are able to work both into your schedule, you will be occupied Monday through Friday with no day off.
 Please contact your IES Abroad Program Advisor for more information.